- The Steam corrupt disk download error can occur when downloading or updating a game.

-How to fix the Steam Corrupt Disk error
+How do I fix the Steam Corrupt Disk download error?

 Before moving to advanced troubleshooting, consider temporarily disabling the Firewall and antivirus.
 Try again, and if that doesn’t help, move to additional troubleshooting steps.

-- Locate the Downloading folder in Steamapps by navigating to Program Files (x86)>Steam>Steamapps.
+- Locate the Downloading folder in Steamapps by navigating to the following path: